supermedium/superframe/components/aabb-collider/README.md

 | hitclosest      | Intersection between the box and the closest entity from its center.
 Only one entity is "closest" at a time.           |
 | hitclosestclear | The previously closest intersected entity to the box is no longer the closest entity.                                  |

+When the event is emitted on the entity having the aabb-collider component, the event includes detail:

+- `hitstart`: `evt.detail.intersectedEls`
+- `hitend`: no detail
+- `hitclosest`: `evt.detail.el`
+- `hitclosestclear`: `evt.detail.el`

 #### Members

 Accessed via `entity.components['aabb-collider'][<member>]`.